 Modern banking emerged in Italy during the 15th century.
 The Medici Bank of the Medici Family was the first institution to consolidate and organize unsystematic banking practices.
 During the heydays of its operation, the bank was the largest and most respected in Europe.
 The success of the Medici Bank eventually paved the way for the formalization and institutionalization of banking practices based on the credit system, while also marking a new turning point in the history of money.

-Today, banks are regarded as financial institutions that provide specific types of financial services.
-They operate within the greater umbrella of the financial sector or the financial services industry alongside other financial services providers such as payment gateway providers, asset brokerages and other investment services providers, lending firms, insurance and pre-need companies, and health maintenance organizations.
+Banks are now regarded as financial institutions that provide specific types of financial services.
+They operate within the greater umbrella of the financial sector or the financial services industry alongside other financial services providers like payment gateway providers, asset brokerages and other investment services providers, lending firms, insurance and pre-need companies, and even health maintenance organizations.

 However, the expansive operation of banks makes banking a considerable independent sub-sector on its own with specific role or purpose in the greater economy.
 Nevertheless, it is essential to note that banks are still business organizations with the primary objective of generating revenues and earning profits.
 Through their business model, there are several ways banks earn money.